-So what makes these pups similar, but also very different from one another?
-Read on to explore a brief history of both dog breeds, as well as finding out if either one could be a perfect match for your lifestyle.
+So what makes these pups similar but also very different from one another?
+Read on to explore a brief history of both dog breeds, as well as find out if either one could be a perfect match for your lifestyle.
 Let’s jump in!

 - Height 27-32 Inches

 - Temperament Docile, Protective, Loyal

 - Health Average